openstack-archive/fuel-docs/pages/release-notes/v5-1/038-resolved-ha-issues.rst

 that sometimes prevented it from restarting after the primary Controller node was rebooted, which resulted in the node status being "offline".
-Many of these flaws have been resolved, but rebooting the primary Controller node still requires that services be restarted in a precise order; this is explained in :ref:`restart-rabbitmq-ops`.
+These flaws have been resolved.
 See `LP1318936 <https://bugs.launchpad.net/fuel/+bug/1318936>`_.

 Management network now restarts correctly